The Computational Capacity of LRC, Memristive and Hybrid Reservoirs: Introduction

+Recently, several experimental works examining memristor-based electronic reservoirs have shown remarkable promise \cite{marinella2019efficient,kulkarni2012memristor,du2017reservoir,Moon2019,Carbajal2015,konkoli2020,inubushi2017reservoir}.
+However, there is still no fundamental understanding of when electronic circuits can be successfully employed as reservoirs, what type of functions they can compute, and how to design electronic reservoirs with specific computational properties.
+In this paper we address this gap by providing a systematic and analytical study of the computational capacity of electronic reservoirs composed of traditional linear elements and memristors.

-In this paper, we fill this gap by first characterizing the types of input-output relationships can be computed by various electrical circuits with memory.
-We then utilize this characterization to guarantee three specific computational properties of electronic reservoirs: feasibility, tunability, and scalability.
-In order to be \emph{feasible} as a reservoir, a driven dynamical system must satisfy a set of properties which guarantee that its state encodes an informative function of the driving signal; we establish feasibility for models of linear/LRC (inductor-resistor-capacitor) and memristor reservoirs.
-A reservoir's computational properties must also be \emph{tunable} to the computational problem at hand.
-We characterize the input-output relationships natural to electronic reservoirs, in the process showing how memristors may be viewed as a source of nonlinear computations.
+In order to be feasible as a reservoir, a driven dynamical system must satisfy certain properties which guarantee that its state encodes an informative function of the driving signal; we establish feasibility for models of linear/LRC (inductor-resistor-capacitor) and memristor reservoirs.
+We also characterize the input-output relationships natural to electronic reservoirs, in the process showing how memristors may be viewed as a source of nonlinear computations.
 We then demonstrate how to combine linear and nonlinear elements to achieve a specific computational task (that of approximating a 2nd order filter).
-Lastly, the capacity of the reservoir to perform useful computations should \emph{scale} as the size (i.e., dimensionality) of the reservoir is increased.
-In particular, one of the main motivation for electronic reservoirs is the potential to achieve very large reservoir sizes, but such increases are useless if they do not lead to improved computational capacities of the reservoir.
-Optimally, the number of linearly independent inputs that the reservoir can reconstruct should scale linearly with the reservoir size --- i.e., to borrow a term from statistical physics, they should they should be \emph{extensive} in reservoir size.
+Lastly, the capacity of the reservoir to perform useful computations should increase as the size (i.e., dimensionality) of the reservoir is increased.
+In particular, the main motivation for electronic reservoirs is the potential to achieve very large reservoir sizes, but increases in size are useless if they do not lead to improved computational capacities of the reservoir.
+Optimally, the number of linearly independent inputs that the reservoir can reconstruct should scale linearly with the reservoir size --- i.e., to borrow a term from statistical physics, their reconstruction capabilities should be {extensive} in reservoir size.
 For both LRC and memristor reservoirs, we consider measures of linear and nonlinear computational capacity, and show that they can be made to scale extensively.
+The approach we use to analyze the computational capacities of memristor and LRC reservoirs may be generalized to other reservoirs and computational tasks in analogy to the methods available to tune echo state networks (ESNs) by trading between memory storage and nonlinearity.